 Manufacturing 100 grams or more is punishable by a minimum sentence of 20 years imprisonment, up to life in prison.
 Manufacturing methamphetamines may also result in paying restitution to a property owner whose property is damaged or destroyed as a result of methamphetamine production.

-Drug Manufacturing Legal Defenses
+Drug Distribution Legal Defenses

 Your Virginia criminal defense attorney will be able to investigate your case and identify the best legal defenses available.
 The prosecutor may try and make it seem like you have no other option but to plead guilty.
 Before accepting any plea deal, talk to your lawyer about your options.
 Possible legal defenses may include: